-A company's bookkeeping system is based on its chart of accounts.
-The chart of accounts essentially serves as a road map for the bookkeeper and accountant in the business firm.
-The chart of accounts makes it easier for the company to develop their financial statements at the end of the accounting cycle.
+A company's bookkeeping system is based on its general ledger chart of accounts.
+The chart of accounts essentially serves as a roadmap for the bookkeeper and accountant in the business firm.
+The chart of accounts makes it easier for the company to record accounting transactions consistently and properly, which helps the firm develop its financial statements at the end of the accounting cycle.

 The chart of accounts is organized by the order of each account's appearance in the financial statements, starting with the balance sheet and continuing with the income statement.